Jud-Ahmed/jud-ahmed/README.md

 ## Hi there 👋

 <!--
-**Jud-Ahmed/jud-ahmed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+# Hello, I'm Jud 👋

+I'm a Software Tester learning Cybersecurity and Ethical Hacking.
+- 🔹 Passionate about automation and security
+- 🔹 Learning new technologies every day
+- 🔹 Based in Minneapolis, MN

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on HRM
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Cybersecurity and Ethical Hacking.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on creating and devloping framework
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Ethical Hacking
-- 💬 Ask me about ...
+- 💬 Ask me about java
-- 📫 How to reach me: ...
+- 📫 How to reach me: juduraman@gmal.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: HIM
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Traveler
 -->